klum-dsl/klum-ast/README.md

 # Upcoming breaking changes:

-- the implicit template feature will likely be dropped ~~and replaced by an explicit templating mechanism~~
+- the implicit template feature will be dropped (see [#34](https://github.com/blackbuild/config-dsl/issues/34)), it basically uses global variables, which is of course bad design
 - The suggested way to use templates would be to explicitly call copyFrom() as first step in a template using configuration or using the new named templates (`Model.create(copyFrom: myTemplate) {..}`)
-- Still thinking about a more convenient, yet more explicit solution to replace templates

 # ConfigDSL Transformation for Groovy
 Groovy AST Tranformation to allow easy, convenient and typesafe dsl configuration objects.
 There are two main objectives